-Category Welding Certifications 1 Pipe welding stainless steel positions TIG process 2G + 5G or 6G position 2 Pipe welding carbon steel positions SMAW process 2G + 5G or 6G positions 3 Structural steel welding SMAW process 3G + 4G AWS D1.1 positions
+Category Welding Certifications 1 Pipe welding stainless steel positions TIG process 2G + 5G or 6G position 2 Pipe welding carbon steel positions SMAW process 2G + 5G or 6G positions 3 Structural steel welding SMAW process 3G + 4G AWS D1.1 positions 4 Pipe welding carbon steel positions TIG process 2G + 5G or 6G position

-Employees assigned by BWP to perform welding work that requires these certifications shall receive a 2.5% differential for each completed category above.
+Employees assigned by BWP to routinely operate the specialized equipment required to perform certified welding work shall receive a 2.5% differential for each completed category above.
 All certificates within each category must be current and active in order to receive the differential for that category.
 The potential maximum total of this differential is 7.5%.
 Therefore, if an employee receives certification for more than three (3) categories, the employee shall be capped at 7.5% for this differential.